The U.S.-Mexican War

 Engage

-Mexico did not want to give Texas its independence, and it was unhappy when the United States annexed Texas.
-Many Mexicans believed that the United States would try to take over Mexico next.
-There was a lot of tension between these two countries.
+Mexico did not recognize Texas as an independent country, and it was angry when the United States annexed Texas.
+Many people in Mexico feared that the United States wanted to take more Mexican land.
+Because of this, tensions between the two countries grew.

 Objectives